 - The blades are made of High Carbon Spring Steel

-- the blades are well sharpened
+- the edges are well sharpened

 - The handle is bow-shaped for comfortability in long whittling work